MananJain2002/DeepPavlov_TripPy/README.md

 <p>* The smallest building block of the library is a Component.
 A Component stands for any kind of function in an NLP pipeline.
 It can be implemented as a neural network, a non-neural ML model, or a rule-based system.</p>
 <p>* Components can be joined into a Model or a Skill.
 A Model solves a larger NLP task than a Component.
 However, in terms of implementation, Models are not different from Components.
 What differentiates a Skill from a Model is that the input and output of a Skill should both be strings.
 Therefore, Skills are usually associated with dialogue tasks.</p>

+You can find more about the at https://deeppavlov.ai/

 <h1>Various NLP Models </h1>

 [Named Entity Recognition](http://docs.deeppavlov.ai/en/master/features/models/ner.html) | [Slot filling](http://docs.deeppavlov.ai/en/master/features/models/slot_filling.html)

 [Intent/Sentence Classification](http://docs.deeppavlov.ai/en/master/features/models/classifiers.html) |  [Question Answering over Text (SQuAD)](http://docs.deeppavlov.ai/en/master/features/models/squad.html)